 More than 15 states require colleges to enroll students with developmental needs directly into college-level courses with corequisite supports.
 However, many of these states have not brought corequisite remediation to scale and the models they are implementing diverge widely.
 To date, there has been little guidance on which models or practices work best for different groups of students, particularly those that struggle with basic math or English skills, and how to bring the most effective models to scale.
 In addition, there is no consensus on strategies to close racial equity gaps in the context of corequisite implementation.

-The project will build knowledge around four major research questions:
+The project focused on three major research questions:

-- How do students, faculty, and other stakeholders experience the holistic corequisite courses?
+- How did students, faculty, and other stakeholders experience the holistic corequisite courses?
 What successes and challenges did they identify as part of their experiences in these courses?

 The Study Design

 The researchers conducted interviews and focus groups with instructors, staff members, administrators, and students, observed the design and implementation of corequisite courses at the four CRDC colleges, and administered a survey to students who were enrolled in the corequisite courses during the fall 2021 and spring 2022 semesters.